 \subsection{The algorithm and its implementation}

 Lassoed boosting works by rebuilding coefficient paths for variables in each $\mathcal{A}_q$ using LS-boost.
-We describe the algorithm below.

-A few remarks are in order. \begin{remark} Both the relaxed lasso and lassoed boosting use the lasso in the first-stage.
-Afterwards, the relaxed lasso takes the lasso solution $\hat{\beta}^{\lambda_q}$, along with the full LS solution $\hat{\beta}_{\text{LS}}^{\lambda_q}$ for variables in $\mathcal{A}_q$ and a sequence of weights, to generate the coefficient path
+A few remarks are in order. \begin{remark} Both the relaxed lasso and lassoed boosting use the lasso in the first stage.
+Afterward, the relaxed lasso takes the lasso solution $\hat{\beta}^{\lambda_q}$, along with the full LS solution $\hat{\beta}_{\text{LS}}^{\lambda_q}$ for variables in $\mathcal{A}_q$ and a sequence of weights such as $\{0,0.33,0.66,1.0\}$, to generate the interpolated coefficient path

-As long as the lasso solution paths are monotonic, \cref{eq:relaxed lasso} creates a sequence of solution paths that grows proportionately towards the LS solution $\hat{\beta}_{\text{LS}}^{\lambda_q}$, and the computation cost is close to zero.
-Lassoed boosting does not use the lasso solution $\hat{\beta}^{\lambda_q}$.
-Instead, it only use the variables selected in $\mathcal{A}_q$ to start LS-boost.
-Hence, the spawned solution paths will be, in general, different from those of the relaxed lasso. \Cref{fig:paths} gives an illustration of this difference for three coefficients, $\beta_1, \beta_2$, and $\beta_3$. \Cref{fig:1c,fig:1d} compares interpolation 2 and step 2 in these two algorithms.
-LS-boost estimates exhibit no proportional increase. \end{remark}
+As long as the lasso solution paths are monotonic, \cref{eq:relaxed lasso} creates a sequence of solution paths that grows proportionately toward the LS solution $\hat{\beta}_{\text{LS}}^{\lambda_q}$, and the computation cost is close to zero.
+Lassoed boosting does not use the lasso solution $\hat{\beta}^{\lambda_q}_{\text{lasso}}$ but only the variables in $\mathcal{A}_q$ to start LS-boost, so the generated solution paths will differ from those of the relaxed lasso. \Cref{fig:par_paths} illustrates this difference in the estimates for $\beta_1, \beta_2$, and $\beta_3$. \Cref{fig:1c,fig:1d} compare interpolation step 2 and boosting step 2 for the two methods.
+The boosting estimates exhibit no proportional increase. \end{remark}

-\begin{remark} Results in both simulation and application in this paper indicate that lassoed boosting sometimes may yield sparser models. \Cref{fig:1c,fig:1d} give an illustration.
-Starting with an active set $\mathcal{A}_q =(\boldsymbol{\mathrm{x}}_1,\boldsymbol{\mathrm{x}}_2,\boldsymbol{\mathrm{x}}_3)$, the relaxed lasso pulls the lasso solution, marked with \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}, proportionately towards the LS solution, marked with \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}} in \Cref{fig:1a}, and all three $\beta$'s increase in the second interpolation in \Cref{fig:1c}.
-With boosting, coefficients are updated one at a time and $\beta_1$ is not updated in step 2 in \Cref{fig:1d} despite the fact that $\boldsymbol{\mathrm{x}}_1$ is already included in the active set.
-Hence, given the same set of variables in $\mathcal{A}_q$, LS-boost might spawn sparser solution paths than the relaxed lasso does. \end{remark}
+\begin{remark} Our simulation and application indicate that lassoed boosting sometimes yields a sparser model (see \Cref{fig:1c,fig:1d}).
+Starting with an active set $\mathcal{A}_q =(\boldsymbol{\mathrm{x}}_1,\boldsymbol{\mathrm{x}}_2,\boldsymbol{\mathrm{x}}_3)$, the relaxed lasso pulls the lasso solution, marked \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {1}}}, proportionately toward the LS solution, marked \raisebox{.5pt}{\textcircled{\raisebox{-.9pt} {4}}} in \Cref{fig:1a}, and all three $\beta$s increase in the second interpolation in \Cref{fig:1c}.
+With boosting, coefficients are updated one at a time and $\beta_3$ is not updated in step 2 in \Cref{fig:1d} despite the fact that $\boldsymbol{\mathrm{x}}_3$ is already included in the active set.
+Hence, given the same set of variables in $\mathcal{A}_q$, LS-boost might generate sparser solution paths than the relaxed lasso does. \end{remark}